-file\pseudo(n) specifies the filename of the pseudopotential file of the n-th element.
+file\pseudo(n) specifies the filename of the pseudopotential file of the n-th element. izatom(n) is the atomic number of the n-th element.

 $lloc_ps(n)$ specifies which angular momentum component is chosen as the local potential for the n-th element.